stefaleon/ASP.NET-MVC---SimpleBlog/README.md

 &nbsp;
-## 11 Users model
+## 11 User model

+* Add the *User* model, a related DbSet, a migration and update the database.

+&nbsp;
+## 12 Role model

-* Add the *Users* model, a related DbSet, a migration and update the database.
+* Add the *Role* model, a related DbSet, a migration and update the database.